frequency-chain/docs/pages/Basics/AccountsOverview.md

 Token Accounts act as a “wallet” and are responsible for holding a balance, transferring tokens, and paying for transactions.

-Message Source Accounts are unique to Frequency and allow users to broadcast messages and delegate to a Registered MSA account, called a [Provider](#provider).
+Message Source Accounts are unique to Frequency and allow users to broadcast messages and delegate to a [Registered MSA account](2-message-source-account-msa), called a [Provider](#provider).

-Users must have a Message Source Account to send messages on Frequency but may not require a Token Account due to delegation.
+Users must have a Message Source Account to send messages on Frequency.
+Token Accounts and MSA's can exist independently of the other.

+Visit the Token Accounts and Message Source Accounts pages for specific account information.

 ## Accounts by Use Case
 ### Primary Users